• Skip to primary navigation

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-A sure sign that it’s nearing the Holidays is seeing my big red Kitchen Aid® mixer out on the kitchen counter!
+A sure sign that it's nearing the Holidays is seeing my trusty Kitchen Aid® mixer out on the kitchen counter!
 I love that mixer.
 Cookies are perfect to mix up in it because the low speed is strong and can handle this cookie dough all full of chocolate chips, oatmeal, and dried cranberries!

 Three Cranberry Dark Chocolate Cookies on a white plate in front of a oblong basket lined with a pink napkin with several cookies inside as well as a glass of milk with a red and white stripped straw with other cookies stacked all on a white wood background